NoisyHate: Mining Online Human-Written Perturbations for Realistic Robustness Benchmarking of Content Moderation Models: Dataset

-By removing tasks that failed to identify the location of the perturbed words accurately, the data was reduced from 2120 to 1707.
-Subsequently, approximately 78.4\% (1339) of the remaining data were deemed high-quality perturbations and retained for further analysis.
-Figure \ref{fig:type_dist} presents the distribution of high-quality perturbations across five categories.
-MixedCase+ category (e.g., ``republicans"{$\rightarrow$}``repubLIEcans") had the highest retention rate, with 88.8\% of perturbed sentences retained.
-Conversely, MTurk workers discarded more than 30\% of perturbed sentences containing abbreviation perturbations or special characters—the outcome of our study aligned with our initial expectations.
-The generation of MixedCase+ perturbations typically requires human insights and understanding of outside contexts that are not accessible by machines, which then makes it more acceptable to humans.
-In contrast, both abbreviation-based perturbations (Abbr) and perturbations utilizing special characters (SpecialChar) result in character loss, making it more challenging for humans to associate the perturbed sentence with its clean version.
+\textbf{Quality Assurance.} By removing tasks that failed to identify the location of the perturbed words accurately, the number of comments in the dataset was reduced from 2,120 to 1,707 examples.
+Subsequently, approximately 78.4\% (1,339 examples) of the remaining data were deemed high-quality perturbations and retained for further analysis.
+Even though 22\% of the data were removed by crowdsourcing workers and the number seems to be small, it still meets our expectations as all the perturbations were collected from the internet and our data should make more sense to humans.
+Although 1,339 appears to be a small size for a dataset, we intend {\name} to be a public benchmark test set.
+Hence, if we use the general train-test split ratio, 9:1, a size of 1,339 is comparable to the size of the test set of current popular data sets, such as OffensEval-2019 (13,240 examples) and SemEval-2021 (10,000 examples).
+Fig. \ref{fig:type_dist} presents the distribution of high-quality perturbations across five categories.
+MixedCase+ category (e.g., ``republicans"{$\rightarrow$}``repubLIEcans") had the highest retention rate of 88.8\%.
+The generation of MixedCase+ perturbations typically requires human insights and understanding of outside contexts that are not accessible by machines, which makes them more acceptable to humans.
+In contrast, both abbreviation-based perturbations (Abbr) and those utilizing special characters (SpecialChar) result in character loss, making it more challenging for humans to associate the perturbed sentence with its clean version, resulting in a 30\% discard rate.